Parametrized stability and the universal property of global spectra: Parametrized semiadditivity

 \subsection{\texorpdfstring{\for{toc}{$P$}\except{toc}{$\bm P$}}{P}-commutative monoids}

+Fix an atomic orbital subcategory $P\subseteq T$.
 In this subsection we will introduce the notion of a \textit{$P$-commutative monoid} in a $T$-$\infty$-category $\Dd$ admitting finite $P$-products.
 Furthermore we will show that the $T$-$\infty$-category $\ul{\CMon}^{P}(\Dd)$ of $P$-commutative monoids in $\Dd$ is the terminal $P$-semiadditive $T$-$\infty$-category equipped with a finite $P$-product preserving $T$-functor to $\Dd$.

 \begin{definition}[$P$-commutative monoids, cf.\ \cite{nardin2016exposeIV}*{Definition~5.9}] Let $\Dd$ be a $T$-$\infty$-category which admits finite $P$-products.
 A \textit{$P$-commutative monoid object of $\Dd$} is a $P$-semiadditive $T$-functor $M\colon \ulfinptdPsets \to \Dd$.
 We define the $T$-$\infty$-category $\ulPCMon(\Dd)$ of \textit{$P$-commutative monoids} in $\Dd$ as